ethanjli/phyllo/README.md

 Currently, the following implementations exist:

-- A C++ library providing a standard protocol implementation and application framework for embedded devices, along with an I/O layer for serial communication in the Arduino framework.
+- [Phyllo-cpp](https://github.com/ethanjli/phyllo-cpp): a C++ library providing a standard protocol implementation and application framework for embedded devices, along with an I/O layer for serial communication in the Arduino framework.
 This implementation heavily uses the [Embedded Template Library](https://www.etlcpp.com/).
 - A Python library providing a standard protocol implementation and application framework for computers, along with an I/O layer for various communication I/O implementations.
 The protocol implementation has a [Sans I/O](https://sans-io.readthedocs.io/)-based design.